hbmartin/intellij-kotlin-bulk-add-name-params/README.md

   Download the [latest release](https://github.com/hbmartin/intellij-kotlin-bulk-add-name-params/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

-## Usage

-1. Place your cursor in a class or function - or in a file containing classes or function
-2. Search for this action or choose "Bulk Add Name Params Action" from the bottom of the Code menu
-3. Inspect results to ensure accuracy, best done with source control

 ## Contributing